sara-alamoudi/Control_System_Similar_to_TurtleBot/README.md

 The components of the circuit were as following:

 - Arduino Uno
-- Two DC Motors(each moves in two Directions (clockwise and counterclockwise ) to demonstrate the four directions(right, left, forward, and backward))
+- Two DC Motors(each moves in two directions (clockwise and counterclockwise ) to demonstrate the four directions(right, left, forward, and backward))
 - Battery(for charging the motors)
-- UltraSonic Distance Sensor(to measure the distance)
+- Ultrasonic Distance Sensor(to measure the distance)
 - LCD(displays the distance)
 - Potentiometer(Controls the brightness of the LCD)
 - Breadboard Small